✔ Smart meters use accurate readings to make your energy bills lower

 The Smart Export Guarantee (SEG)

-After the conclusion of the Feed-in Tariff (FiT) in April 2019, the UK government announced the launch of the Smart Export Guarantee (SEG) – set to begin on 1st January 2020.
+After the conclusion of the Feed-in Tariff (FiT) in April 2019, the UK government announced the launch of the Smart Export Guarantee (SEG) – which began on 1st January 2020.

-The SEG will require all electricity supply companies (with 150,000+ customers) to provide an ‘export tariff’ to households for each unit of electricity they send to the grid.
+The SEG requires all electricity supply companies (with 150,000+ customers) to provide an ‘export tariff’ to households for each unit of electricity they send to the grid.
 Smaller companies aren’t obliged to get involved, but they can if they want.